 - Batman: When Batman was recovering from his broken back during Knightfall, he went to Lady Shiva to get his fighting skill back to acceptable levels.
 After a test battle, she expresses disappointment at his decline.
 Her unspoken sentiment is that had it been almost anyone other than Bruce, she would've killed him without mercy.

-- Praise Be To Alchemy, a crossover between the Arland games of the Atelier series and Monster Girl Encylopedia, has Totori giving one of these to Sasha Fullmoon of the Fallen Maidens before starting their battle.
+- Praise Be To Alchemy, a crossover between the Arland games of the Atelier series and Monster Girl Encylopedia, has Totori giving one of these to Sasha Fullmoon of the Fallen Maidens before finishing a Curb-Stomp Battle against her.

 Totori: I know you were once a good person, Sasha.
 It was the Fallen God who gave you this form.
 So if you just surrender now, then I won't have to waste any more of my bombs.